-(1) 1The board of examiners appoints examiners and observers - insofar as required by these exam regulations - for each exam.
-2The board may delegate the making of appointments to the head of the board.
+- (1) 1The board of examiners appoints examiners and observers insofar as required by these exam regulations for each exam.
+2The board may delegate appointments to the head of the board.
 3Suggestions by the candidate for potential examiners may be taken into account; however the candidate does not have the right to have his/her suggestion taken into account.
 4The observer is to take minutes of the proceedings.
-5Only persons with a degree in the relevant degree program or equivalent may be appointed as observers.

-(2) 1Only academic teaching staff, academics with habilitation, and other academic staff appointed by the President's Office at the suggestion of the Dean's Office are authorized to conduct examinations.
-2Other members of the academic staff, such as assistant lecturers, may act as examiners under exceptional circumstances only, if there are not enough examiners available under sentence 1 and if they have a qualification in the examined subject which is at least the equivalent of the degree for which the examination is taking place.

-(3) 1For course-related exams, the member of teaching staff under (2) who taught the relevant classes is the examiner unless some other arrangement is made; the exams are conducted by one examiner, unless some other arrangement is set out in the exam regulations or the module handbook.
+5Only persons with a degree in the relevant degree course or equivalent may be appointed as observers. - (2) 1Only professors, academics with habilitation, and other academic staff appointed by the President's Office at the suggestion of the Dean's Office are authorized to conduct examinations.
+2Other members of the academic staff, such as assistant lecturers, may act as examiners under exceptional circumstances only, if there are not enough examiners available under sentence 1 and if they have a qualification in the examined subject which is at least the equivalent of the degree for which the examination is taking place. - (3) 1For module-specific exams, the member of teaching staff under (2) who taught the relevant classes is the examiner unless some other arrangement is made; the exams are conducted by one examiner, unless some other arrangement is set out in the exam regulations or the module handbook.
 2If an examiner is absent, the examination board appoints another person qualified under paragraph (2).
-3If a repeat exam is conducted on module-specific coursework within the framework of the regular exam timetable, then the examiner is the member of teaching staff scheduled for this regular exam date; if the repeat exam is not conducted within the framework of regular exam dates, an examiner will be appointed.

-(4) § 4 (5) sentences 2 and 3 apply for examiners and observers accordingly.
+3If a repeat exam is conducted on module-specific coursework within the framework of the regular exam timetable, then the examiner is the member of teaching staff scheduled for this regular exam date; if the repeat exam is not conducted within the framework of regular exam dates, an examiner will be appointed. - (4) § 4 paragraph (5) sentences 2 and 3 apply accordingly to examiners and observers.